Merck Manual

 What causes skin abscesses?

 Skin abscesses are caused by a bacterial infection, usually due to Staphylococcus (staph infection).
-The type of staphylococcus known as MRSA is resistant to many antibiotics and can be hard to treat.
+One type of staphylococcus that can cause cellulitis is known as MRSA (methicillin-resistant Staphylococcus aureus).
+MRSA is resistant to many antibiotics and can be hard to treat.

 What are the symptoms of skin abscesses?